openstack/nova/doc/source/cli/nova-api.rst

 Description
 ===========

-`nova-api` is a server daemon that serves the metadata and compute APIs in separate greenthreads
+:program:`nova-api` is a server daemon that serves the metadata and compute APIs in separate greenthreads.

 Options
 =======